peteroupc/html3dutil/tutorials/camera.md

 ## Projection and View Matrices in the Graphics System <a id=Projection_and_View_Matrices_in_the_Graphics_System></a>

-The concepts of _eye space_ and _world space_, as well as the concepts of _projection_, _view_, _model-view_,
-and _world_ matrices, are merely conventions, which exist for convenience in the HTML 3D Library and many other 3D graphics libraries.
+The concepts of _eye space_, _camera space_, and _world space_, as well as the concepts of _projection_, _view_, _model-view_, and _world_ matrices, are merely conventions, which exist for convenience in the HTML 3D Library and many other 3D graphics libraries.

-When the 3D canvas graphics system draws a triangle, line or point, all it really expects is the location of the figure's vertices in _clip space_, which is a normalized space with a fixed range.
-A so-called _vertex shader_  communicates those locations to the graphics system using the input it's given.
+When the graphics pipeline (outside of the HTML 3D Library) draws a triangle, line or point, all it really expects is the location of that primitive's vertices in _clip space_, which is a normalized space with a fixed range.
+A so-called _vertex shader_  communicates those locations to the graphics pipeline using the input it's given.
 Although the vertex shader can use projection, view, and world matrices to help it find a vertex's clip space coordinates, it doesn't have to, and can use a different paradigm for this purpose.
 For example, the vertex shader can be passed vertex coordinates that are already in clip space and just output those coordinates without transforming them.

 ## Other Pages <a id=Other_Pages></a>